1. Basic Usage

 Your completed objective should look like this:

-Modify your objective to add a recovery behavior
+Modify the objective to add teleop recovery

-in the list of behaviors, and drag it into the objective.
+, dragging it into the objective.
 Connect the input of the AlwaysFailure

-behavior to the bottom of the sequence.
+behavior to the bottom of the sequence:

-Next, you’re going to add a Fallback
+Next, we're going to add a Fallback

-You’re going to use Request Teleoperation
+We're going to use the Request Teleoperation

 node and the Always Failure

-node.
-Then connect the Fallback
+Next, connect the Fallback

-between those nodes.
+between those nodes:

 behavior, and add that below the AlwaysFailure